cplagz/GarDoor-Car/README.md

 Open the Serial Monitor via Tools - Serial Monitor.
 Reset your microcontroller.
 If all is working correctly, you should see something similar to the following messages:

-Starting GarHAge...
+Starting GarDoor-Car...
-Relay mode: Active-High

 Connecting to your-wifi-ssid..
-WiFi connected - IP address: 192.168.1.100 Attempting MQTT connection...Connected!
+WiFi connected - IP address: 192.168.1.100 Attempting MQTT connection...Connected
-Publishing birth message "online" to GarHAge/availability...
+Publishing birth message "online" to GarDoor/availability...
-Subscribing to garage/door/1/action...
+Attempting BLYNK connection...Connected!
+Publishing message "blynkon" to GarDoor/blynkavailability...
-Subscribing to garage/door/2/action...
+Subscribing to GarDoor/1/action...
-Door 1 closed!
-Publishing to garage/door/1/status...
+Door closed!
+Publishing to GarDoor/1/status...
-Door 2 closed!
-Publishing to garage/door/2/status...
+Car Absent!
+Publishing to GarDoor/2/status...

 If you receive these (or similar) messages, all appears to be working correctly.